Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Properness implies existence

-In Section \ref{Apriori estimates}, we will prove the uniform apriori estimates of the approximation equation \eqref{eps twisted approximation}, which is independent of $\eps$.
-We will show how to apply the uniform apriori estimates to the limit equation \eqref{twisted 2nd equ defn} as $\eps\rightarrow 0$.
-The estimates are further obtained in the 4th H\"older space $D_{\bf w}^{4,\a,\b}(\om_\theta)$, which is defined in Definition \ref{4thspace}.
+We leave the proof of the uniform a priori estimates of the approximation equation \eqref{eps twisted approximation} in Section \ref{a priori estimates}.
+In this section, we will show how to apply the uniform a priori estimates to the limit equation \eqref{twisted 2nd equ defn} as $\eps\rightarrow 0$.
+The resulting estimates are obtained in the 4th H\"older space $D_{\bf w}^{4,\a,\b}(\om_\theta)$, which is defined in Definition \ref{4thspace}.

 \begin{thm}[Properness theorem] Assume that the twisted term $\chi$ is a smooth non-negative closed $(1,1)$-form and $C_1(L_D)\geq 0$.
-Assume the log $\chi$-twisted $K$-energy $\nu_{\beta,\chi}$ is proper.
-Then there exists a $\chi$-twisted cscK cone metric. \end{thm} \begin{proof} From Proposition \ref{twisted approximation thm}, we have a sequence smooth approximate solutions $\vphi_\eps$.
-Combining \lemref{uniform entropy}, \lemref{eps twisted approximation estimates} and \lemref{properclosedness entropy convergence}, we conclude that when $\eps\rightarrow 0$, the approximate solution $\vphi_\eps$ smoothly converges to $\vphi$ in the regular part $X\setminus D$, which is a solution to \eqref{twisted 2nd equ defn}.
-From \lemref{properclosedness entropy convergence}, we obatain the estimates that
+Suppose the log $\chi$-twisted $K$-energy $\nu_{\beta,\chi}$ is proper.
+Then there exists a $\chi$-twisted cscK cone metric $\om_\vphi=\om+i\p\bar\p\vphi$ with $\vphi\in D_{\bf w}^{4,\a,\b}(\om_\theta)$. \end{thm} \begin{proof} Let $\vphi_\eps$ be the sequence of smooth approximate solutions obtained in Proposition \ref{twisted approximation thm}.
+Combining \lemref{uniform entropy}, \lemref{eps twisted approximation estimates} and \lemref{properclosedness entropy convergence}, we conclude that when $\eps\rightarrow 0$, the approximate solution $\vphi_\eps$ smoothly converges to $\vphi$ in the regular part $X\setminus D$.
+The limit $\vphi$ is a solution to \eqref{twisted 2nd equ defn}. \lemref{properclosedness entropy convergence} also implies the estimates